charlestonsoftware/moneypress-ebay/readme.txt

 * Base product now requires NO LICENSE KEY.
 The base product is fully functional.
 * New add-on packs now available from directly within the plugin.
-* Plus Pack : optional paid package now available (see website for details).
+* Pro Pack : optional paid package now available (see website for details).
-* Plus Pack : CSS themes are now available, several to choose from are provided.
+* Pro Pack : CSS themes are now available, several to choose from are provided.
-* Plus Pack : More product filters.
+* Pro Pack : More product filters.
-* Plus Pack : Add more details to listing.
+* Pro Pack : Add more details to listing.

 = v2.0 (January 2011) =